 5 steps towards working with a successful content calendar

-There is a world of difference between good intentions and a working, and successful, communication strategy.
+There’s a world of difference between good intentions and a working, successful communication strategy.
 Start by walking through the following five steps and download an example of an efficient content calendar.

 Your ambition is to produce and publish more original content, and you have a brand new newsroom with every functionality imaginable at your disposal.
 Congratulations!
 Now what?
-Is your content calendar up and running, or could you do with some extra advice?
+Is your content calendar up and running already, or could you do with some extra advice?

 1. Formulate a strategy

-Communication is a means, not a goal.
-Who is your target audience and why would your content appeal to them?
+Communication is a mean, not a goal.
+Who is your target audience and why?
 Which stories do you want to tell, and in what way do you want your readers to interact with you?
-A clear communications strategy gets everyone in your boat rowing in the same direction.
-Make sure your team is familiarized with guidelines regarding tone of voice, objectives, target audience et cetera.
+A clear communication strategy gets everyone in your boat rowing in the same direction.
+Make sure your team is familiarised with guidelines regarding tone of voice, objectives, target audience et cetera.

 Subsequently, you need to ensure you start publishing stories with a certain degree of regularity.
 More posts means more visitors.
-Producing columns or series can be of great help with this.
+Columns or series can be of great help in this regard.
 A recurring theme, be it monthly or weekly, makes for much easier content planning.
-Series simplify the brainstorming process and are quickly recognized by your readers, who will eventually come back on their own initiative to look for them.
+Series simplify the brainstorming process and are quickly recognised by your readers, who will eventually come back on their own initiative to look for them.

 Recurring themes, be it monthly or weekly, really help to strengthen your content calendar and generate a nice flow to build on and get into a productive and creative zone.